-- The county government has made a commitment to pay all verified pending bills and liabilities; Kshs 269,237,539 has been allocated for payment of pending bills and liabilities for FY 2023/2024 Budget Estimates. - Departments to prioritize payment of pending bills and liabilities while preparing the final estimates of FY 2023/2024-2025/26 MTEF period. - Pending bills to be settled on a First-In First-Out basis - The County Government to limit on the use of project variation
+- The county government has made a commitment to pay all verified pending bills and liabilities; Kshs 192,955,000.00 has been allocated for payment of pending bills and liabilities for FY 2024/2025 Budget Estimates.
+This allocation is for the recent pending bills and part payments. - Departments to prioritize payment of pending bills and liabilities while preparing the final estimates of FY 2024/2025-2026/27 MTEF period. - Pending bills to be settled on a First-In First-Out basis - The County Government to limit on the use of project variation